Freddy Got Fingered

-Freddy Got Fingered is a 2001 American surreal black comedy film directed by Tom Green in his feature film directorial debut and written by Green and Derek Harvie.
-Green stars in the film as a childish slacker who wishes to become a professional cartoonist while dealing with his abusive father's behavior.
-Its plot resembles Green's struggles as a young man trying to get his television series picked up, which would later become the MTV series The Tom Green Show.
+Freddy Got Fingered is a 2001 American surreal black comedy film directed by Tom Green and written by Green and Derek Harvie.
+The film stars Green alongside Rip Torn, Marisa Coughlan, Eddie Kaye Thomas and Julie Hagerty.
+The plot follows a childish slacker who wishes to become a professional cartoonist while dealing with his abusive father's behavior.
 The title of the film refers to a plot point where Green's character falsely accuses his father of sexually abusing his brother, the eponymous Freddy.

+Principal photography took place from August to October 2000, and was mostly shot in Vancouver, while some scenes were shot in Santa Monica, California.
+The film also contained animated sequences by Chris Prynoski and his animation studio Titmouse Productions.
+Before release, the film was moderately toned down to secure an R-rating from the MPAA after the film received an NC-17, per request from the studio.
+A scene that featured an alternative ending to the film was released as an extra on the film's DVD as a result.

-Released on April 20, 2001, by 20th Century Fox, Freddy Got Fingered was critically panned at the time of its release, with many considering it as one of the worst films of all time.
-It was also a box office disappointment, grossing only $14.3 million worldwide, slightly above its $14 million budget.
+The film was released in the United States on April 20, 2001, by 20th Century Fox and Regency Enterprises, and received overwhelmingly negative reviews from critics, with many complaints about its gross-out humor.
+Some also referred to it as one of the worst films of all time.
+While initially a commercial failure, grossing $14.3 million against its $14 million budget, it later became profitable after its release on home video.
 It received five Golden Raspberry Awards of its eight nominations, as well as a Dallas-Fort Worth Film Critics Association Award for Worst Picture.
-However, the film quickly developed a cult following after its release on home video and has earned some critical reevaluation.
+Despite the film's initial reception, it has since garnered some positive critical re-evaluation, as well as a cult following.